Automated Valuation Model (AVM)

 - Loss mitigation

-- Supports processes related to purchase, sale, or construction of homes
+- purchase, sale, or construction of homes

-- Supports processes related to evaluating insurance needs
+- evaluating insurance needs

-- Supports Quality Control (QC) processes
+- Quality control (QC) processes

-As an example, an appraiser may use an AVM to make sure that his appraised value for a property is reasonable.
+For example, an appraiser may use an AVM to make sure that his appraised value for a property is reasonable.
 A lender may use an AVM to make sure that the stated value of the property that comes from the broker/consumer/appraiser is accurate, just as the lender would pull its own credit report on the consumer to make sure that the broker’s credit report is not fraudulent.

-How do i Sign Up to use AVM?
+How do I Sign Up to use AVM?